 Have you ever heard about Nungnung Waterfall?
 This waterfall is located in Badung Regency, Bali.

-One of the tallest waterfalls in Bali, 50 meters high and a breathtaking view.
+One of the tallest waterfalls in Bali, 50 meters high and has a breathtaking view.
 It is not only domestic visitors who come here but also international tourists adore this waterfall too.

 The splash of the water from the fall makes it even more beautiful.
 If you come here in the early morning you will be amazed by its beauty combined with the sun rising.